shnabz/chrome-extensions/README.md

 # Chrome Extensions

-Steps to install:

 <h4>Whitelist Extension</h4>
-Run the included registry patch, this will whitelist the extension because we aren't using the Chrome Store.
+Run the included registry patch, this will whitelist the extension because we aren't using the Chrome Store.<br>

 <h4>Install Extension</h4>